-We meet across the week in a number of small groups in each other's homes, and come together with as a church for Sunday services.
+We meet across the week in a number of small groups - before the current pandemic this was in each other's homes but is now over Zoom.
+And we come together as a church for Sunday services.
 Both gatherings are vital!
 The small group meets to experience Christ’s love through others in a small intimate setting.
 The Sunday meeting is to experience God in corporate worship and to receive teaching from his Word.
 Both are necessary for God’s people to be empowered and encouraged into a sense of destiny and purpose in what they do in their workplace, in their families and where they live.

 We can best describe our small groups under three headings of Beliefs, Values and Structure.

 Church works best in the big and the small, in the large congregation and in the small groups.
 Both of these are important and have their strengths which are vital for a healthy church.
 The strength of the small is that it builds community, it is a place that practical discipleship can be worked out and it is a platform to encourage people to be truly missional.

 That these small groups have a certain DNA to them taken from the Great Commandment.

 A - There is an element of loving God and encountering him through the Word.